jennyengelman/PongMates/README.md

 ## Acknowledgments

-We'd like to thank our faculty advisor Lorie Loeb and mentor Ijemma Onwuzulike (Dartmouth class of ‘19) for their guidance and the hard work they've contributed to helping us succeed in achieving our goals within--as well as outside--this project.
+We'd like to thank our faculty advisor Lorie Loeb and mentor Ijemma Onwuzulike (Dartmouth class of ‘19) for their guidance and the hard work they've contributed to helping us succeed in achieving our goals within, as well as outside, this project.